-S.V.D.P. leases copiers under a non-cancelable operating lease that are utilized by S.V.D.P. and the Village.
-Lease expense for copiers utilized by the Village is passed through to the Village.
-Lease expense attributable to S.V.D.P., net of expenses passed through to other organizations under this lease was approximately \$69,000 and \$82,000 for 2015 and 2014, respectively.
+S.V.D.P. leases copiers under a non-cancelable operating lease that are utilized by S.V.D.P., Village and MVK.
+Lease expense for copiers utilized by Village and MVK are passed through to those organizations.
+Lease expense attributable to S.V.D.P., net of expenses passed through to other organizations under this lease was approximately \$82,000 and \$17,000 for 2014 and 2013, respectively.